kquist/DoubleML-Python/ML2Estimator_documentation.md

 Tree
 =======
-The "Tree" option uses an implementation of sklearn's [DecisionTreeRegressor](http://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeRegressor.html#sklearn.tree.DecisionTreeRegressor) class.
+The "Tree" option uses sklearn's [DecisionTreeRegressor](http://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeRegressor.html#sklearn.tree.DecisionTreeRegressor) class as an implementation of a [Decision Tree Regressor](http://scikit-learn.org/stable/modules/tree.html#tree).
 The maximum depth of the tree is selected using sklearn's [GridSearchCV](http://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html).
 The available method_options dictionary entries are as follows:

 		criterion : string, optional (default="mse")
 			The function to measure the quality of a split.
 Supported criteria